Which Mac should you buy?

 Who’s it for?
 The MacBook Air is ideal for the budget conscious.
 It’s also for anyone who is always on the go, doesn’t want to be bogged down by a regular-size laptop, and needs a computer that’s more versatile than an iPad.

 What are the specifications?
-The two MacBook Air models have the same 1.6GHz dual-core Core i5 processor and 8GB of RAM.
+The two MacBook Air models have the same 1.8GHz dual-core Core i5 (Broadwell) processor and 8GB of RAM.
 All MacBook Air models come with integrated Intel HD Graphics 6000 technology.
 Apple claims 12 hours of battery life for both wireless web and iTunes movie playback.

 The main difference between the laptops is storage.
 The $999 model has 128GB of flash storage, while the $1,199 model has 256GB.

-Note: Editor's note: We've updated the iMac Pro section of this article with news about new Intel Xeon-W workstation-class processors, which could be the processor in the iMac Pro.